 Use funds for this Program Element in accordance with its Local Program Budget, which has been approved by OHA and as set forth in Attachment 2, incorporated herein with this reference.
 Modification to the Local Program Budget may only be made with OHA approval.

-LPHA shall implement its activities in accordance with this Program Element.

-(2) LPHA must assure that it is staffed at the appropriate level to address subsections d (1) through d (4) of this Program Element.
+(1) LPHA must assure that it is staffed at the appropriate level to address subsections d (1) through d (4) of this Program Element.
 LPHA will designate a point of contact between the Recipient and OHA.
 Funds for this program element are to be directed to personnel, travel and other expenses in support of subsections d (1) through d (4).

-(3) LPHA must use the funds awarded under this Agreement for this Program Element in accordance with its budget as approved by the Department.
-Modifications to the budget may only be made with Department approval.
+(2) LPHA must use the funds awarded under this Agreement for this Program Element in accordance with its budget as approved by OHA.
+Modifications to the budget may only be made with OHA approval.

-(4) LPHA must attend all Institute Meetings with partnering CCO and community- based organizations.
+(3) LPHA must attend all Institute Meetings with partnering CCO and community- based organizations.

-(5) LPHA must attend all meetings reasonably required by Department’s Health Promotion and Chronic Disease Program.
+(4) LPHA must attend all meetings reasonably required by OHA’s Health Promotion and Chronic Disease Program.

-(6) LPHA must comply with Department’s Health Promotion and Chronic Disease Prevention Program Guidelines and Policies.
+(5) LPHA must comply with OHA’s Health Promotion and Chronic Disease Prevention Program Guidelines and Policies.

-d.
+c.
 In the event of any omission from, or conflict or inconsistency between, the provisions of the Budget and the provisions of the Agreement and this Program Element, the provisions of the Agreement and this Program Element shall control.

 d.
 Local Activities.
-LPHAs, will focus efforts in cooperation with CCOs, and CSMP organizations (consortium partners) on the activities described in subsections 3.a. through 3.d. below.
-Together, these collaborative activities will support participating partners in the development of plans to improve interorganizational partnerships and the creation of joint agreements with LPHAs, regional CCO and local community-based organization to address chronic disease prevention, early detection and self- management.
+LPHAs, will focus efforts in cooperation with CCOs, and community based organizations on the activities described in subsections 3.a. through 3.d. below.
+Together, these collaborative activities will support participating partners in the development of plans to improve inter-organizational partnerships and the creation of joint agreements with LPHAs, regional CCO and local community-based organizations to address chronic disease prevention, early detection, and self- management.

-(1) a.Participate in Institute Activities to create Sustainable Relationships for Community Health (SRCH) Institutes: LPHAs, including Key Person(s) from each consortium partner, will actively participate in Institutes to develop Sustainable Relationships for Community Health Institutes (SRCH Institutes).
-OHA will convene the SRCH Institutes as a “learning collaborative,” where local consortium members will participate in a series of facilitated discussions and receive technical assistance.
-Discussions and technical assistance will engage local leaders involved in health system transformation and development of community-clinical linkages to align and delineate organizational roles and responsibilities to improve health outcomes, while leveraging existing community‐wide health improvement initiatives.
+(1) Participate in Institute Activities to create Sustainable Relationships for Community Health (SRCH) Institutes: LPHAs, including Key Person(s) from each team, will actively participate in Institutes to develop Sustainable Relationships for Community Health Institutes (SRCH Institutes).
+OHA will convene the SRCH Institutes as a “learning collaborative,” where local team members will participate in a series of facilitated discussions and receive technical assistance.
+Discussions and technical assistance will engage local leadership involved in health system transformation and development of community-clinical linkages to align and delineate organizational roles and responsibilities to improve health outcomes, while leveraging existing community‐wide health improvement initiatives.

-(a) The SRCH Institutes will assist consortium members to co-design (1) local initiatives to Improve cross-sector partnerships and (2) joint agreements with consortium partners to address the local burden related to prevention, early detection and self-management.
+(a) The SRCH Institutes will assist team members to co-design (1) local initiatives to Improve cross-sector partnerships and (2) joint agreements with team member organizations to address the local burden related to prevention, early detection, and self-management.

 (b) The SRCH Institutes will include up to four in-person two-day meetings during the funding period.
 Additionally, LPHAs will:

-(i) Conduct pre-work on the consortium’s needs, strengths, and goals for participation in the SRCH Institutes;
+(i) Conduct pre-work on the team’s needs, strengths, and goals for participation in the SRCH Institutes;

 (ii) Engage in activities between Institute in-person meetings, including facilitated Technical Assistance calls/webinars, and individual coaching;

-(c) The SRCH Institutes will support LPHAs, CCOs and CSMP Providers in developing formal commitments, such as memoranda of understanding and data-sharing agreements, to reinforce collaboration and a long‐term commitment to health system improvement and community‐clinical linkages.
-Consortium members will share outcomes and assist OHA with the dissemination of findings.
+(c) The SRCH Institutes will support LPHAs, CCOs and community-based organizations in developing formal commitments, such as memoranda of understanding and data-sharing agreements, to reinforce collaboration and a long‐term commitment to health system improvement and community‐clinical linkages.
+Team members will share outcomes and assist OHA with the dissemination of findings.

-(2)b.
-Advance Health System Interventions: During the SRCH Institutes, consortium members will participate in structured, facilitated discussions and activities to co- design and advance health system interventions addressing prevention, early detection and self-management of chronic disease that:
+(2) Advance Health System Interventions: During the SRCH Institutes, team members will participate in structured, facilitated discussions and activities to co- design and advance health system interventions addressing prevention, early detection, and self-management of chronic disease that: